wp-plugins/user-submitted-posts/readme.txt

 * Control which fields are displayed in the submission form
 * Choose which categories users are allowed to select
 * Assign submitted posts to any registered user
-* Customizable error and upload messages
+* Customizable success, error, and upload messages
+* Plus options for the captcha, auto-publish, and redirect-URL
+* Option to use classic form, HTML5 form, or disable only the stylesheet

 **Post Management**